edddeduck/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     4. License is optional too, but best to specify something.
 I usually do MIT for all my stuff, but your mileage may vary

     ![New repository details](images/backup/newRepoDetails.png)

+4. You now need to make a new branch called `master` that the script will upload its changes to.
+Click on the `main` dropdown below `<code>` in the top left of the page.
+Type `master` into the text box then click on the button saying `Create branch: master from main`.
+You should now see a new branch called 'master'.

-4. You now have a new git repository!
+5. You now have a new git repository!
 The next thing to do is make a note of the URL to this repository.
 Click the green `Code` button, then copy the `HTTPS` url to the clipboard via the button to the right of the URL.

     ![Url copy](images/backup/CopyUrl.png)

-5. Open up your favorite text editor and paste this URL into it for later use
+6. Open up your favorite text editor and paste this URL into it for later use

     ![Notepad](images/backup/NotePad.png)